bibig/node-htmler/README.md

 # Htmler

 + an easy way to render html string.
-+ although sorts of template engines are popular. but sometimes we also need the tranditional way to render html.
++ although sorts of template engines are popular, but sometimes we also need the tranditional way to render html.

 ## Install
  npm install htmler